 - Due to the impact of COVID-19 there have been some delays experienced in undertaking consultation with identified communities.

-- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities has been commissioned, and it is anticipated that this will be finalised in early 2021.
+- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities has been commissioned, and will be completed and released by June 2021.

 - eSafety has provided grants to eight Aboriginal Community Controlled Organisations across Australia to create culturally appropriate, place-based resources and training to support women in their communities experiencing technology-facilitated abuse.

 - These resources will help increase community awareness of technology-facilitated abuse and support frontline workers to help their clients.

 - The resources will be completed by June 2022.

 - eSafety is providing webinar-based training on technology-facilitated abuse to help build capacity of the ACCOs and support the development of resources.